antixrist/modBoilerplate/README.md

 ## Copyright Information

-modBoilerplate is distributed as GPL (as MODx Revolution is), but the copyright owner (Shaun McCormick) grants all users of modBoilerplate the ability to modify, distribute and use modBoilerplate in MODx development as they see fit, as long as attribution is given somewhere in the distributed source of all derivative works.
+modBoilerplate is distributed as GPL (as MODx Revolution is), but the copyright owner (antixrist) grants all users of modBoilerplate the ability to modify, distribute and use modBoilerplate in MODx development as they see fit, as long as attribution is given somewhere in the distributed source of all derivative works.